jamiesolomon/jamiesolomon.github.io/_posts/2022-10-24-ForeignExchangeNormality.md

 ### Conclusion

-<h4>The exploratory data analysis supports the hypothesis that the USD/CAD foreign exchange rate follows a normal distribution when separated into long-term periods of time.
+<h4>The exploratory data analysis supports the hypothesis that the USD/CAD foreign exchange rate follows a normal distribution when separated into successive long-term periods of time.
 The periods of normality indicated in this report are: [June 2006 - Nov 2014) and [Nov 2014 - Dec 2021].
 This notion helps machine learning algorithms assess the risk associated with a specific rate extremely efficiently strictly using technical analysis.</h4>